 Rural areas are defined as any location outside of an official metropolitan statistical area or the outer boundaries of any city populated by 20,000 or more people.

 There is an EB-5 visa available for investors in a "regional center."
 To attract investment, almost all regional centers operate in rural or high-unemployment areas, so that the minimum investment is held to $500,000.
 Regional centers are designated by USCIS, but run privately, and work to promote economic growth through increased export sales, improved regional productivity, creation of new jobs, and increased domestic capital investment.
 For example, real estate development projects, such as office and retail developments, shopping centers, and resort hotel developments, are popular projects for regional centers.

 Investors in regional centers need not prove that they themselves provided new jobs for ten U.S. workers, only that the regional center created ten or more jobs, directly or indirectly, or that it increased regional productivity.

 Some immigration attorneys report that regional centers offer one of the most desirable ways to pursue an investor visa, because they allow a wealthy investor to make a cash investment without creating or managing a new enterprise.
 The key, however, is to make sure that you are signing up with a well-managed regional center.
 The mere fact that USCIS has designated the center does not protect the investor from the risk of losing the investment.

-And bear in mind that the regional center program is temporary.
-It will end in 2015 unless Congress votes once again to renew it (as it did in late 2012).
+And bear in mind that the regional center program is not permanent.
+It will end on September 30, 2016, unless Congress votes once again to renew it (as it did in late 2015).